Sony's brightest-ever 4K projector heads up its new 2020 line-up

 Sony has today introduced three new models to its home cinema projector line-up, spearheaded by the all-new flagship VPL-GTZ380 4K laser projector.

-The processor powers an object-based HDR remastering tool that, as its name suggests, aims to enhance details and colours specifically based on the type of object in the frame – flowers, faces, hands etc. Two databases work together in real-time to clean up noise and upscale, too, while Sony's Super Resolution reality creation processing has been enhanced to improve detail enhancement and the upscaling of lower-than-4K material to a 4096 x 2160 resolution.
+The processor powers an object-based HDR remastering tool that, as its name suggests, aims to enhance details and colours specifically based on the type of object in the frame – flowers, faces, hands etc. Two databases work together in real-time to clean up noise and upscale, too.
+Sony's Super Resolution reality creation processing has also been souped-up to improve detail enhancement and the upscaling of lower-than-4K material to a 4096 x 2160 resolution.

 Like every projector in Sony's line-up, the VPL-GTZ380 utilises the three-panel (red, blue and green) SXRD system.
-Here that is paired with an enhanced laser light engine design comprising a new 'deep red' laser, which Sony says requires less colour filtering and therefore minimises losses in brightness during the process.
+The panels are paired with an enhanced laser light engine design, comprising a new 'deep red' laser, which Sony says requires less colour filtering and therefore minimises losses in brightness.
 As a result, Sony promises 100 per cent coverage of the DCI-P3 colour gamut.

 The VPL-GTZ380 arrives as Sony's brightest-ever SXRD projector, with a 10,000-lumen peak brightness – quite the eye-dazzler considering a 3000-lumen peak brightness is pretty high for a home cinema model.